marek-kultys/trowel-and-lime/_posts/26-08-2018-blog-post-user-guide.md

 <!--more-->

-All paragraph text in your blog posts is set by default in Open Sans, weight 300.
+Most paragraph text in your blog posts is set by default in Raleway, weight 300.

 # Headings